Sulbae/OlahGizi-Project/Nutrition Prediction Model/Readme.md

 # Project Report
-# Basic Model for Predicting Nutrient Density of Food Consumption
+# Basic Neural Network Model for Predicting Nutrient Density of Food Consumption
 ## __Background__
 Adequate nutritional status is crucial for human growth and survival.
 Nutritional status can be assessed by evaluating individual-specific nutritional requirements and intake.
 An imbalance between nutritional needs and intake may lead to either deficiency or excess, both of which negatively impact health.
 This condition is commonly referred to as malnutrition (Bouma, 2017; Rinninella et al., 2017).
 According to the World Health Organization (WHO), malnutrition can occur due to an imbalance in nutrient intake, which may affect health status, disrupt food digestion, or impair nutrient absorption (Khan et al., 2022).
 Malnutrition is not limited to undernutrition; it also encompasses a broader scope including macronutrient and micronutrient imbalances, obesity, cachexia, sarcopenia, and malnourishment (Cederholm et al., 2019).